overlord-destro/alx-low_level_programming/README.md

-This directory contains files on using the preprocessor in C
+This directory contains files on using singly linked lists in C